Thabet-Chaaouri/RL_LLM/README.md

 #### Supervised Fine-tuning

+Pre-trained Large language models masters the statistical regularities of language.
+However, they do not possess specific knowledge about particular domains.
+To bridge this gap, Fine-tuning allows the model to acquire specialized knowledge and adapt its behavior to better serve specific applications, making it more useful and reliable.

 Core to starting the RLHF process is having a model that responds well to diverse instructions.

 ![Screenshot](SFT_Step.PNG)